 To pre-purchase tickets, go here.

 The Champs-Élysées is probably the most known street in the world.
+No wonder we had to include it on our list of the symbols of Paris.
 It is filled with elegant shops, theatres and cafes.
 It stretches for almost 2 km from the Obelisk of Luxor in Place de la Concorde to the Arc de Triomphe in Place Charles de Gaulle.
 Did you know that:

 - The name Champs-Élysées means Elysian Fields which was a paradise for dead heroes in Greek mythology.